-By deploying a rarely-used constitutional mechanism to bar Trump from standing in 2020 — rather than simply standing against him and winning — the Democrats risk galvanizing the GOP’s core vote.
+By deploying an obscure constitutional mechanism to bar Trump from standing in 2020 — rather than simply standing against him and winning — the Democrats risk galvanizing the GOP’s core vote.

 Moreover, impeachment would feed into the comforting but illusory liberal narrative that Trump’s election three years ago was an aberration; a moment of collective madness from which the country will soon naturally recover.

 It wasn’t — and Democrats need to acknowledge that if they’re going to avoid falling into the same pattern of complacency that sealed Clinton’s fate in 2016.

 Trump has been sustained in office by three things.

 The entrenched racism of America’s white majority, to which he has consistently appealed.

 A powerful network of conservative media organizations, which has consistently amplified his appeal.

 And the Republican party itself, which could have pulled the plug on his presidency at any moment but has chosen instead to back him through every major controversy, no matter how extreme.